jawerty/pagen/README.md

 * yellow
 * Alternatively, you can choose whatever color scheme you want (as seen below)

-Creating a basic barbones node.js website (default black color)
+Creating a basic barbones node.js/express website (default black color)
 ```
 $ pagen    #generates website
 $ cd pagen_website
 $ node app	   #runs server
 ```

-Generate a website with some color (as seen above)
+Generate a website with a built in color scheme (as seen above)
 ```
 $ pagen green
 ```